-We gained a new contract to operate 2 youth clubs for Hull City Council in April 2012 for 12 months, running 2 sessions per week, this is worth in the region of £13,000 a year.
+We gained a contract to operate 2 youth clubs for Hull City Council in April 2012 for 12 months which was subsequently renewed for another 12 months, running 2 sessions per week, this is worth in the region of £13,000 a year.
 The net result of these changes means that we have had to reduce our outgoings, the largest of which is wages and salaries.